influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/selectors/highestmax.md

 ---
 title: highestMax() function
-description: The `highestMax()` function returns the top `n` records from all groups using the maximum of each group.
+description: The `highestMax()` function selects the maximum record from each table in the input stream and returns the top `n` records.
 aliases:
   - /v2.0/reference/flux/functions/transformations/selectors/highestmax
 menu: